braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/data_transformation/creating_a_transformation.md

 # Creating a transformation

-> Braze Data Transformation enables you to build and manage webhook integrations to automate data flow from external platforms into Braze user profiles.
+> BBraze Data Transformation enables you to build and manage webhook integrations to automate data flow from external platforms into Braze.
 This integrated user data can then power even more sophisticated marketing use cases.

 ## Prerequisites